Congratulations on Your New Kitten!

 If you look closely at your cat’s nails, you will be able to see the quick, or nail bed, which is a pinkish area at the base of the nail as long as you stay at least 1/32” in front of the quick, you will be okay.

 You should always have styptic powder available.
-This is sold in pet stores under several trade names, but it will be labelled for use in trimming nails.
+This is sold in pet stores under several trade names, but it will be labeled for use in trimming nails.

 Thank you for taking the time to read through our recommendations for your new kitten!
 We look forward to providing many years of care for your new furry family member.